 In the past we defined them this way:

 - Code Coverage: Did we activate every measurable part of the code?
 This was generally difficult to get near 100% as it would require 1000’s of scripts.
-In general people achieve between 5% and 30% code coverage.
+In general teams achieve between 5% and 30% code coverage.
 To know you must instrument your code with any variety of tools which will watch to see if that section indeed gets activated during testing.

 - Actions and Page Coverage: Did we get to every unique page and execute every possible action in the application?
 While this is time consuming to write and maintain scripts, often less than 1000 scripts may be able to achieve this.
 In general people achieve 40% to 80% today.
 While many strive for 100% but of course the more you get the more maintenance you have.